Ramesh Jain

 Ramesh Chandra Jain (born 8 June 1949) is a scientist and entrepreneur in the field of information and computer science.
 He is a Bren Professor in Information & Computer Sciences, Donald Bren School of Information and Computer Sciences, University of California, Irvine.

 Education

 He graduated with a bachelor's degree from Visvesvaraya National Institute of Technology, Nagpur, India and has a Ph.D. in electronics engineering (1975) from Indian Institute of Technology, Kharagpur, India.

 Career

 Ramesh Jain has been a researcher, an entrepreneur, and an educator.
-His activities have been mostly in the areas of Computer Vision, Artificial Intelligence, Multimedia and using these to build real world systems.
+His activities have been mostly in the areas of Computer Vision, Artificial Intelligence, Multimedia and using these to build real world systems, particularly to enhance health and societal well-being.